Tuesday, June 30, 2020

 So when Paul says walk by the Spirit and not by the flesh or not under the law, he is saying the same thing.

-The desire to serve God because you know you are fully loved by God already (the essence of the gospel of grace), eliminates the need to gain the approval of others through "right" i.e. righteous living.
+The desire to serve God because you know you are fully loved by Him already (the essence of the gospel of grace), eliminates the need to gain the approval of others through "right" i.e. righteous living.
 When you are moved by love i.e. the Spirit, you will fulfill the “law of love.”
 You are not under a requirement to win God's approval through obedience to the law i.e. you are not driven by the need to gain love-acceptance-approval through your own good-righteous deeds.
 You already fully have this in Christ as a gift (earned by Christ's good deeds and credited i.e. given to you).

 Along with that acceptance and approval, you have God's infinite love.
 It is already fully and perfectly yours and not something to be striven for (earned or worked for).